 Glenarden site plan showing senior apartment building, shared community building, and a variety of family housing units

-Currently in design at Marks, Thomas Architects, the Glen Arden Project provides townhomes for families and apartments for seniors in a community of over 400 affordable rental and for-sale housing units.
+Currently in design at Marks Thomas, the Glen Arden Project provides townhomes for families and apartments for seniors in a community of over 400 affordable rental and for-sale housing units.
 This mixed community shares a central green, a community building with fitness, meeting and study facilities, as well as health and café amenities.
 The apartment building is restricted to older adult residents, but it is an integral part of a walkable community with accessible shared amenities.

 In another intergenerational design, roommates can share a home’s internal public spaces while still having separate bedrooms.
 Multi-generational homes operated in Chicago by Housing Opportunities & Maintenance for the Elderly, a non-profit organization that works to provide Chicago seniors with innovative housing options, have college-age resident assistants who live with seniors seeking affordable housing.
 Resident assistants receive free room and board in exchange for regular duties, such as helping with laundry and taking turns cooking for the seniors on weekends.